shariq1989/cookbook/content/recipe/Ribs.md

 #### ABOUT THE MEAL

 These ribs come out perfectly every time and there are never leftovers.
-If you don't have the time to prepare the spice rub suggested in the recipe, we recommend trying Montreal Seasoning.
+If you don't have the time to prepare the spice rub suggested in the recipe, we recommend using Montreal Seasoning.